 StreamElements Mod Commands

 Mod Commands are very self-explanatory.
-They are commands that mods can use to help them in their moderation of the chat.
+They are commands that mods can use to help them moderate the chat.
 Here are some examples of the most frequently used Mod Commands, and what they do.

 StreamElements Chat Commands